RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2020-07-15-Our-algorithm-published.md

 ---

-Our demand-driven ride-pooling algorithm cutting the combinatorial search-space of practical problems published in [Part:B](https://doi.org/10.1016/j.trb.2018.12.001) with Oded
+Our demand-driven ride-pooling algorithm cutting the combinatorial search-space of practical problems published in [Part:B](https://doi.org/10.1016/j.trb.2018.12.001) with Oded.